eworm-de/routeros-scripts/doc/mod/notification-matrix.md

 ![authenticate](notification-matrix.d/01-authenticate.avif)

+The configuration is written to a new configuration snippet `global-config-overlay.d/mod/notification-matrix`.

 #### Join Room

 Every Matix chat is a room, so we have to create one.
 Do that with your